facebookresearch/SS2_HRTF/content/Conclusion.md

 ![image tag](FRL-Research-Audio-Anechoic-Chamber-2.webp)

 A relatively large number of the participants in this database are researchers from the spatial audio research community (who participated in the AVAR 2022 conference).
-The authors hope that publishing this database may facilitate cross-lab research in the future.
+The authors hope that publishing this database may facilitate collaborations in the future.

 For more details, please see the [academic publication (link to be updated)](https://www.scholear.google.com).